 There has been much controversy and misunderstanding on the topic of the security of the believer.
 The fundamental issue is, can the believer in Jesus, once redeemed and sealed with the Holy Spirit of God, lose their salvation.
 There are two basic camps on opposite ends of this question.
 The Calvinist, says no; the Arminian, says yes.
 Calvinists deem the will of God as supreme over the will of man; the Arminians deem that God will not overthrow the freewill of man.

 There is truth on both sides.
 God’s Will does reign supreme, while Man is still given his freewill.
 It is a holy mystery.
 However, when we come to the subject of salvation, we must see it in the light of covenant relationship.
 The understanding of covenant is key to having a proper view.
-The salvation provided by God in Jesus the Messiah, is manifested through covenant.
+The salvation provided by God in Christ is manifested through covenant.
 Jesus is the Covenant in flesh.
 We must see this to have a complete view of our gift of righteousness.

 Once a child, always a child.
 The question is, what kind of child am I?
 I can be an obedient child, or I can be disobedient.
 But I am still a child.
 If an obedient child, I am simply fulfilling my part of the relationship with my Father.
 If disobedient, then am I not chastened for my disobedience (Heb.12:9)?
 Are we more righteous than God?
 Do we act more righteous toward our own children, than God does his?
 No matter how disappointing our children may act, the true father’s heart would move heaven and earth to save his child.
 Where do we think that father’s heart comes from, if not from God himself?